PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Methodology

 \subsection{Test-Time User Preference Alignment}

-To achieve real-time adaptation and precise alignment with individual user preferences, we introduce a test-time user-preference alignment strategy.
-In particular, we optimize the \textit{persona} prompt by simulating recent interactions and minimizing textual discrepancies between simulated agent responses and user ground-truth responses.
-Given $n$ recent user interaction batch data $\mathcal{D}_{batch} = \{(q_j, \hat{r}_j, r_j^{gt})\}_{j=1}^n$, where $q_j$ is query, $\hat{r}_j$ is agent response, and $r_j^{gt}$ is the ground-truth responses, we optimize the \textit{persona} $P$ for each iteration using a textual loss function $L$:
+{To achieve individual-level user preference optimization in real-world deployment, we design test-time alignment mechanism that dynamically adapts the agent’s decisions and tool usage to each specific user.} In particular, we optimize the \textit{persona} prompt by simulating recent interactions and minimizing textual discrepancies between simulated agent responses and user ground-truth responses.
+Given $n$ recent user interaction batch data $\mathcal{D}_{batch} = \{(q_j, \hat{r}_j, r_j^{gt})\}_{j=1}^n$, where $q_j$ is query, $\hat{r}_j$ is agent response, and $r_j^{gt}$ is the ground-truth responses, we optimize the \textit{persona} $P$ for each iteration { via text gradients \citep{yuksekgonul2025optimizing}} using a textual loss function $L$:

 where $\hat{r}_j$ is simulated responses generated by the agent conditioned on the \textit{persona} $P$.